cmdenault/SeattleWeather/README.md

 # All About Seattle & St Louis Rainfall
-for data2320: explore and compare how much it rains in Seattle and St. Louis
+A project for Seattle University's DATA3320 class, where I explore and compare how much it rains in Seattle and St. Louis for data3320: explore and compare how much it rains in Seattle and St. Louis

     - links to the data: https://www.ncei.noaa.gov/cdo-web/search?datasetid=GHCND